1. Trial employment and probationary period

 - celebrate your own wedding (1 working day).

-If you need more information on labour law, read the .
-You can also contact the Federal Ministry of Labour and Social Affairs telephone number 030/221 911 004 (Monday to Thursday, from 8:00 to 20:00).
+If you need more information on labour law, read the “”.
+Alternatively, you can also call the citizen hotline of the Federal Ministry of Labour and Social Affairs and discuss your concerns personally.
+The number is 030 / 221 911 004 (Monday to Thursday from 08:00 to 20:00.